yashhttp/NetflixClone/README.md

 # NetflixClone
-It is my first project in Github that name is Netflix`s Clone.
+It is my first project in Github that name is Netflix`s Clone..